The Young and Prodigious T. S. Spivet: Plot

 After Rick drops him off in Washington, T.S. meets Ms. Jibsen at the Smithsonian.
 Skeptical that the boy could possibly be the one who invented the motion machine, T.S. proves her wrong by describing his scientific process.
 T.S. fibs and says he's an orphan, fearing that his parents will show up and be angry at him if they discover where he is.
 Ms. Jibsen, basking in T.S.'s spotlight, insists on being his new guardian and accompanying him to the conference where he'll be given the Baird Award.
 She often speaks over him though, much like most of the adults in his life do, which annoys him.
 He sits at a table alone during the conference, but is suddenly swarmed by a crowd of admirers when it's discovered that he's the boy who made the prizewinning invention.

-T.S. gives a speech, where he eventually reveals that Layton shot himself in the barn, bringing his audience to tears.
+T.S. gives a speech, where he reveals that Layton had accidentally shot himself in the barn, bringing his audience to tears.
 He admits, sobbing, that nobody ever even talks about Layton anymore, as if his brother never even existed.
-Unbeknownst to him, his mother watches from the rafters, having driven to Washington to find him.
-When T.S. appears on a sensationalist talk show later on, the host, Roy, is interrupted by T.S.'s mother, much to Ms. Jibsen's anger when she realizes that she can't be in charge of T.S. anymore.
+Unbeknownst to him, his mother watches from a balcony, having driven to Washington to find him.
+When T.S. appears on a sensationalist talk show later on, the host, Roy, introduces a surprise guest - T.S.'s mother, much to Ms. Jibsen's anger when she realizes that she can't be in charge of T.S. anymore.
 After a tense reunion, T.S. hugs his mother, but as they both leave, Roy and Ms. Jibsen chase after them.
-Ms. Jibsen, having gotten herself drunk, swears at T.S. and insults him.
-T.S.'s father appears and punches out Roy for harassing his son, while T.S.'s mother punches Ms. Jibsen.
-T.S. apologizes for hurting his father's feelings, but his father smiles at him and gives him a piggyback ride, letting the boy wear his favourite cowboy hat.
+Ms. Jibsen, having gotten herself drunk, swears at T.S. and calls him a "mother lover" which causes Mrs. Spivet to slap her.
+T.S.'s father appears and punches out Roy for trying to stop his son from leaving.
+T.S. apologizes for hurting his father's feelings, but his father smiles at him and gives him a piggyback ride, letting the boy wear his favorite cowboy hat.

 Back at home, it's revealed through T.S. in an epilogue that his mother just gave birth to a new baby.
 T.S. puts his skills to the test and invents an even better perpetual motion machine than the last one, and shows how it's used to rock his new infant sibling's cradle on the front porch.

 Cast

 Production

 After writing and directing Micmacs, Jeunet preferred his next film to be based on an existing story.
 Before Larsen's book was published, he had shortlisted several of his favourite directors to make a film based on the book, and was contacted by Jeunet.
-Filming was done from June to October 2012, mainly in Quebec and Alberta, Canada, with some scenes in Washington, D.C. and Chicago.
+Filming was done from June to October 2012, mainly in Quebec and Alberta, Canada, with some scenes in Washington, D.C., and Chicago.
 The Franco-Canadian production was Jeunet's first 3D film.
-Also, a track from the videogame Mass Effect 3 called "Leaving Earth" was used during TS's speech at the Institute.
+Also, a track from the videogame Mass Effect 3 called "Leaving Earth" was used during TS's speech at the institute.